cockroachlabs/cockroachdb-runbook-template/routine-maintenance/cluster-region-migrate.md

 ### About this Procedure

 This procedure is invoked when all or some nodes in one of the CockroachDB cluster's regions are relocated to another region.
 For example, moving all nodes from `US East` to `Europe (Ireland)`.
-The procedure is online, no service interruption, and it's designed to minimize the performance impact on the workload.
+The procedure is online, with no service interruptions, and designed to minimize a performance impact on user workload.

 The steps in this procedure can be edited to implement similar/related procedures, such as adding a new region to a CockroachDB cluster.